victorBuzdugan/ConsumablesTracker/README.md

 Proceed with inventorying selecting to order only the products that are less than the minimal stock displayed.
 If all the products assigned to you are above the minimal stock don't select anything.
 After finishing inventorying press the `Submit inventory` button.
 You will be redirected to the main page and an alert message will tell you that you successfully submitted the inventory.

+## Schedules
+On the schedule page users can check the current schedules.

 # Admin
 An admin is a user with administrative rights.

 ## Authentification
-Authentification is similar to [user authentification](https://github.com/victorBuzdugan/ConsumablesTracker#authentification) with the following difference: an admin requests registration as a 'normal' user and is given administrative rights by another admin in the `Edit user` page
+Authentification is similar to [user authentification](https://github.com/victorBuzdugan/ConsumablesTracker#authentification) with the following difference: an admin requests registration as a 'normal' user and is given administrative rights by another admin in the `Edit user` page.

+An admin can also be created by another admin in the `New` -> `User` menu option and checking `Admin` option.

 ## Main page
 On the main page you can look at your user dashboard, admin dashboard and statistics.

 ### User dashboard
-Here you can see some stats about login name, products assigned and if you need to check the inventory.
+Here you can see some stats about login name, products assigned, schedules information and if you need to check the inventory.

 ### Admin dashboard
 You can see a table of all the users, number of products assigned to them and their status: